-69 BSP Circular No. 1129 re: Amendments to Corporate Governance Guidelines for BSP-Supervised Financial Institutions
+70 BSP Circular No. 1129 re: Amendments to Corporate Governance Guidelines for BSP-Supervised Financial Institutions

-70 Section 137 of the MORB, as amended by BSP Circular No. 1076 dated 18 February 2020 Page 53 of 74
+71 Section 137 of the MORB, as amended by BSP Circular No. 1076 dated 18 February 2020 Page 53 of 75

-- d.
+- 3) Recordkeeping and financial reporting functions, e.g., Controller and Chief Accountant: - 4) Safekeeping of assets, e.g., Chief Cashier; - 5) Risk management function, e.g., Chief Risk Officer (CRO); - 6) Compliance function, e.g., Chief Compliance Officer (CCO); and - 7) Internal audit function, e.g., Chief Audit Executive (CAE). - c.
+The spouse or a relative within the second degree of consanguinity or affinity of any person holding the position of Manager, Cashier, or Accountant of a branch or branch-lite unit of the Bank or their respective equivalent positions is prohibited from holding or being appointed to any of said positions in the same branch or branch-lite unit. - d.
 Any appointive or elective public official, whether full time or part time, except in cases where such service is incidental to the financial assistance provided by the government or government owned or -controlled corporations (GOCCs) or in cases allowed under existing laws. - 3.
 Interlocking Officerships.
-As a general rule, interlocking officerships shall not be allowed except71: - a.
+As a general rule, interlocking officerships shall not be allowed except72: - a.
 Held in the same capacity within a banking group as: (1) Corporate Secretary, (2) Security Officer, (3) Chief Risk Officer, (4) Chief Compliance Officer, (5) Chief Audit Executive/Internal Audit Group Head or (6) other positions performing similar functions as those of (1)-(5) hereof, Provided, That: The assumption of interlocking officerships is consistent with the enterprise risk management approach of the Bank end the banking group where the concerned entities belong. - b.
 As Corporate Secretary or Assistant Corporate Secretary between/among entities which are not part of the same banking group/conglomerate; provided that: - (1) Proof of disclosure to and consent from all of the involved entities on the interlocking officerships are obtained; and - (2) The positions do not pose conflict of interest and that the officer holding interlocking positions will still be able to devote sufficient time and attention to effectively carry out his/her duties and responsibilities.